Dimmelsvik

 Dimmelsvik is a village in Kvinnherad municipality in Vestland county, Norway.
 The village is located on the south shore of the Hardangerfjorden, about 4 km south of the municipal centre of Rosendal and about 7 km northeast of the village of Uskedal.

 The 0.43 km2 village has a population (2019) of 447 and a population density of 1040 PD/km2.

 The village is an old trading post going back for hundreds of years.
-The village was the administrative centre of Kninnherad municipality until just after World War II, when the administration was moved to the nearby village of Rosendal.
+It was the administrative centre of Kninnherad municipality until just after World War II, when the administration was moved to the nearby village of Rosendal.
 The village has a barrel factory and a clog factory.
 NorStone also has a gravel and sand pit in the Dimmelsvik area.
 The company is a large supplier of gravel, sand, and crushed stone.